The Extraordinary Denial

 REFLECTION

-I'm generally happy with how Charles' journey turned out.
-I might've been able to make the gameplay more engaging but I feel like I went on a journey, myself, learning about Twine and writing a character that's so different from myself and my experiences.
-I probably wouldn't change a thing about his story.
+I’m generally happy with how Charles’ journey turned out.
+While I would have liked to make gameplay more engaging, the process was very educational for me, as I learned more about Twine and about writing a character so different from myself.